eldhodevops/terraform-aws/README.md

 5: Clone repository:
    git clone https://github.com/eldhodevops/terraform-aws.git

-6: Edit main.tf file in the cloned repository for adding your access_key and secret_key of your user in AWS account
+6: Edit main.tf file in the cloned repository for addyour profile after create and configureing profile using below steps

-   If you have not created a user pleaes follow the steps to create IAM user with accees previalge:
+   If you have not created a user please follow the steps to create IAM user with accees previalges:

     Login to AWS console > Click on IAM > Add user > Create a user with programatic access with ec2full access ploicy and copy the access_key and secret_key and add it to main.tf file